cyruzin/hexagony/README.md

 ## Schema

-Download the schema inside the folder **api/insomnia-schema** and import in your Insomnia application or another request tool.
+Download the schema inside **docs** folder and import in your Insomnia application or another request tool.
+You need to specify Authorization header along with the Bearer token.

 ## Contributing